ArnaudPel/CamKifu/readme.txt

 The aim of this software is to record Go games played onto physical boards, by means of video processing.
 The main drive is to be able to completely focus into the game, and still be able to review it afterwards.
+As of 04/01/14, the main value of this software is to provide a testing framework for go-vision algorithms.
+Hopefully most of the necessary features to quickly throw an idea into code and test it are available.

 Current Features (Dec.
 2013):
     Automatic detection of the board (+ manual detection available in case of failure)